dlewis27/SSRgenotyper/README.md

 The missing data in this file provide addition information as to why the genotype was coded as missing.
 Specifically missing data is coded as either "0,-1", "0,-2", "0,-3", "0,-4", where the second number codes for why no genotypes were called:

-0,-1: No SSR motif was identified in the modified reference sequence.\
+0,-1: The reference SSR was not evaluated by SSRgenotyper for one of several possible reasons, including the reference sequence was soft masked or the repeat was not a di-, tri- or tetranucleotide repeat , see also --RefUnitsMin.\
 0,-2: No reads mapped to the SSR locus.\
-0,-3: More than expected two alleles were found.
-See “--spuriousAlleleRemoval”. \
+0,-3: More than the expected two alleles were identified in the mapped reads, see also “--spuriousAlleleRemoval” \
 0,-4: Insufficient reads were identified to support calling an allele.
 The minimum number of supporting reads need to support a call is determined by “--Support”.

 ### The .ssrstat file